Fertility Supplements for Women:

 Exercise

 There is such a thing as too much of a good thing, at least that’s the case with exercise.
 Intense, repetitive motion activities can increase inflammation in the body and contribute to injury.
-Walking, yoga, Tai Chi, a casual bike ride, lifting gentle weights, and other moderate-intensity movements are perfect for keeping inflammation at bay.
+Walking, yoga, Tai Chi, a casual bike ride, moderate weight lifting, and other moderate-intensity movements are perfect for keeping inflammation at bay.
 Avoid sprinting and heavy weights.
-When you exercise, you heat up your body causing DNA and protein degradation, pain, swelling, friction, and more heat.
-It robs blood flow from the core where it’s needed, sending it to the arms and legs.

 Diet